 - Utilizes payroll and non-payroll resources to their maximum potential.

-- 1-year recent (within the last 3 years) full-time equivalent experience in acute care, ambulatory care or home health/palliative/hospice care.
+- 1-year recent (within the last 3 years) full-time equivalent experience in Maternal/Child Health, FCC, OB/GYN or Womens Health in acute care or ambulatory care.

 - Registered Nurse License (California)